-We are a leading global brand and technology provider of energy-efficient products based in China.
+We are a leading fully-integrated solar project developer and provider of energy-efficient products based in China.
 Capitalizing on our proprietary technologies, economies of scale, low cost production capabilities, technical innovations and know-how and leveraging our in-house polysilicon, wafer and module manufacturing capabilities, we provide our customers with high quality, cost competitive solar power products and processing services.
-We provide high quality solar power products to a global network of suppliers and customers, which includes leading global manufacturers of solar cells and modules and distributors, installers and end users of solar modules.
+We provide high quality solar power products to a global network of suppliers and customers, which includes leading global manufacturers of solar wafers, cells and modules and distributors, installers and end users of solar modules.

 We sell solar wafers primarily to solar cell and module manufacturers globally.
-In 2015, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, South Korea, India and Singapore.
-The majority of our module sales in 2015 were made to distributors across the globe including distributors in Europe, the United States and the Asia-Pacific region.
+In 2016, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, South Korea, India and Singapore.
+The majority of our module sales in 2016 were made to distributors across the globe including distributors in Europe, the United States and the Asia-Pacific region.
 We have begun to refine our module sales strategy to sell directly to end users in order to enhance our pricing power and increase our profit margin.
 We believe that one of the most cost-effective and innovative ways to improve module efficiencies is through enhanced wafer technologies, an area where we have historical expertise.
 In addition, we have continued to focus on implementing various cost reduction programs and have reduced our silicon consumption rate and non-silicon wafer processing costs.
-We have greatly expanded our manufacturing capacity since we began the production of solar wafers.
-We believe we possess one of the largest solar wafer manufacturing facilities in China based on production capacity as of December 31, 2015.
-In 2013, 2014 and 2015, we shipped 3,218.0 MW, 2,878.2 MW and 2,748.8 MW of solar power products.
+In 2014, 2015 and 2016, we shipped 2,878.2 MW, 2,748.8 MW and 2,603.3 MW, respectively, of solar power products.

-Starting from early 2014, we began to expand our operations into the broader energy efficient products and services business and into downstream solar power projects.
-While we remain focused on our retail and residential-oriented business development, we selectively pursue high quality and low-risk solar power project opportunities, especially distributed generation projects, and have been building our new solar portfolio comprised of those projects, in the United Kingdom, North America, Japan, and other emerging markets.
-In 2015, we sold three utility-scale solar power projects totaling approximately 57.5 MW in the United Kingdom and three utility-scale solar power projects totaling approximately 1.8 MW in Japan.
-We also entered into sales agreements in connection with the sale of one utility-scale solar power projects totaling approximately 13.5 MW in the United Kingdom in 2015.
+Starting from early 2014, we began to expand our operations into the the global energy efficient products and services business and downstream solar power projects in overseas markets.
+While we remain focused on our retail and residential-oriented business development, we selectively pursue high quality and low-risk solar power project opportunities, especially distributed generation projects, and have been building our new solar portfolio comprised of those projects in the United Kingdom, North America, Japan, and other emerging markets.
+In 2016, we completed construction and sold over 800 residential rooftop projects of 5.2 MW in China.
+In addition, we completed construction of and connected 13 solar power projects totaling 52.8 MW in the United Kingdom and Japan.
+We sold 14 solar power projects totaling 58.2 MW of generating capacity in Bulgaria, United Kingdom and Japan, and entered into sales agreements in connection with the sale of two additional utility-scale projects totaling approximately 1.29 MW in the United States.
+We were operating two utility-scale solar power projects of approximately 15.4 MW in Romania as of December 31, 2016, and record electricity generation revenue from these projects.
 For details of our project development pipeline, see "Item 4.
-Information on the Company3⁄4B.
-Business Overview-Solar Power Project Development."
+Information on the Company B. Business Overview-Solar Power Project Development."